piemonte/PBJVision/README.md

 ![PBJVision](https://raw.github.com/piemonte/PBJVision/master/pbj.gif)

 ## PBJVision
 'PBJVision' is an iOS camera engine that supports touch-to-record video and photo capture.
 It supports both iOS 6 and iOS 7 as well as 64-bit.

-We created this at DIY.org as a fun means for kids to author video but also as a way to easily create stop motion.
+We created this at DIY.org as a fun means for kids to author video.
 This same recording interaction was pioneered by Vine and later by Instagram.

 Please review the [release history](https://github.com/piemonte/PBJVision/releases) for more information.
 If you need a video player, check out [PBJVideoPlayer](https://github.com/piemonte/PBJVideoPlayer).

 ## Installation